Hip Pain While Running

 Co-medical Director, IRONMAN Sports Medicine Institute at Memorial Hermann

-If you've felt pain in your hips during or after running, you're in good company.
+If you've felt hip pain during or after running, you're in good company.
 In fact, hip pain is one of the most common complaints by athletes.
-Hip pain is most often caused by inflammation within tendons or soft tissues.
+Pain in the hips is most often caused by inflammation within tendons or soft tissues.

 Common problems include: